PIC-IRIS/PH5/README.md

 ## Installing PH5

-Below are explainations of the various ways you can install PH5.
+Below are instructiosn for installing PH5 with Anaconda.
 PH5 has several [system requirements](https://github.com/PIC-IRIS/PH5/wiki/PH5-Requirements) that are necessary for installation.
+If you are using Anaconda these system requirements are preinstalled with Anaconda, making for a much simpler installation.

-### Installing from source
+### Installing PH5 from source
 * Open a terminal.
-* Clone the PH5 project from GitHub to your local machine.
+* Clone the PH5 project from GitHub to your local machine by running `git clone https://github.com/PIC-IRIS/PH5.git` or downloading the zip file from the main github page .
 * Add the conda-forge channel to your Anaconda configuration by running `conda config --add channels conda-forge`
 * Create a new Anaconda Virtual Environment for ph5 by running `conda create -q --name=ph5 python=2.7`
 * Install PH5 dependencies into the environment by running `conda env update --name=ph5 -f=/path/to/ph5/environment.yml`